Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 Example 5: Movable wall
 ^^^^^^^^^^^^^^^^^^^^^^^

 In this DEM simulation, a cluster of spherical particles is compacted against a rigid surface.
 A piston is introduced to apply a steadily increasing stress that linearly evolves over time.
 This simulation captures the dynamics as the piston's force gradually grows.
 As the piston imparts its stress, the particle block undergoes deformation and stress propagation.

-This example is available here: ``exaDEM/example/spheres/movable-wall/movable_wall.msp``
+- Input file: ``exaDEM/example/spheres/movable-wall/movable_wall.msp``

 .. |ex6start| image:: ../_static/movable_wall_start.png
    :width: 300pt